 Benefits of Manuka Honey For Skin

-- Manuka honey has antibacterial properties which is beneficial for treating acne prone skin by calming inflammation and irritation.
+Manuka honey has antibacterial properties which are beneficial for treating acne-prone skin by calming inflammation and irritation.

 Manuka Honey UMF

 Manuka honey UMF (Unique Manuka Factor) is the global standard for identifying and measuring the antibacterial strength of Manuka.